Come for the Lobster, Stay for the Chowder

 There are two items on the Roadfood “Eat Before You Die” list here – the clam chowder and the whole “shore dinner” feast.
 Hoang and I each ordered a feast which happens to come with the chowder.

-Some of this stuff is stupid and Abbott’s clearly plays up the kitsch.
+Some of this stuff is silly and Abbott’s clearly plays up the kitsch.
 But whatever, they are an institution, like it or not.
 And we happen to like it.

 The best clear chowder we know is served at Abbott’s, a breezy picnic of a restaurant at the Noank harbor, where the broth that is the chowder’s soul radiates bracing saltwater flavor underpinned by the richness of pork.
 It would be delicious if it were only broth; the tender nuggets of potato and sweet bits of clam are a bonus.